namcuongq/reflectgo/readme.md

 Features:
 * Support zip with password
 * Support two modes: reflect or process
+* Support unHook dll by AV or EDR

 Common use cases:
 * Stealth and Stealth